COVID-19 Restaurant Resourcesby

-Just because your restaurant is shut down right now, doesn’t mean you can’t come together with others in your local neighborhood to create some positive support for the industry.
+Even if you’re only operating at a limited capacity, it doesn’t mean you can’t come together with others in your local neighborhood to create some positive support for the industry.

 Restaurant influencers are also keenly aware of what’s happening in the industry and right now might be a great time to begin building relationships with them to help reach a wider audience.
 For instance, food influencer and Black Foodie founder Eden Hagos has continued collaborating with Black-owned businesses throughout the pandemic, including the Malamiah Juice Bar & Eatery in Grand Rapids, SoulBowl in Minneapolis, and True True Diner in Toronto.

-Start proactive outreach to influencers in your city or state and ask them how you can help each other in this time of need.
+Start proactive outreach to influencers in your city or state, and ask them how you can help each other in this time of need.
 While these can be great relationships, be mindful of cost – they may be willing to volunteer some time and energy for these partnerships right now, but many influencers have a price tag attached to posts or collaborated efforts.
 Be mindful of your budget based on current income before making any decisions.

 Whether your city has completely lifted dining restrictions or is still in the early stages of reopening, you should be thinking about how to market your return to business.